Greek Civil War: Guerrilla control over rural areas

 The Greek landscape was favourable to guerrilla operations, and by 1943, the Axis forces and their collaborators were in control only of the main towns and connecting roads, leaving the mountainous countryside to the resistance.
 EAM-ELAS in particular controlled most of the country's mountainous interior, while EDES was limited to Epirus and EKKA to eastern Central Greece.
-By early 1944 ELAS could call on nearly 25,000 men under arms, with another 80,000 working as reserves or logistical support, EDES had roughly 10,000 men, and EKKA had under 10,000 men.
+By early 1944, ELAS could call on nearly 25,000 fighters, with another 80,000 working as reserves or logistical support.
+EDES had roughly 10,000 members, and EKKA had under 10,000.

-To combat the rising influence of the EAM, and fearful of an eventual takeover after the German defeat, in 1943, Ioannis Rallis, the Prime Minister of the collaborationist government, authorised the creation of paramilitary forces, known as the Security Battalions.
-Numbering 20,000 at their peak in 1944, composed mostly of local fascists, convicts, sympathetic prisoners-of-war and forcibly impressed conscripts, they operated under German command in Nazi security warfare operations and soon achieved a reputation for brutality.
+Ioannis Rallis, the Prime Minister of the collaborationist government sought to combat the rising influence of the EAM, and was fearful of an eventual takeover after the German defeat.
+In 1943, he authorised the creation of paramilitary forces, known as the Security Battalions.
+Numbering 20,000 at their peak in 1944, composed mostly of local fascists, convicts, sympathetic prisoners of war, and forcibly impressed conscripts, they operated under German command in Nazi security warfare operations and soon achieved a reputation for brutality.

-EAM-ELAS, EDES and EKKA were mutually suspicious and tensions were exacerbated as the end of the war became nearer and the question of the country's political future arose.
-The role of the British military mission in these events proved decisive.
-EAM was by far the largest and most active group but was determined to achieve its own political goal to dominate postwar Greece, and its actions were not always directed against the Axis powers.
-Consequently, British material support was directed mostly to the more reliable Zervas, who by 1943 had reversed his earlier anti-monarchist stance.

 First conflicts: 1943–1944

-The Western Allies, at first, provided all resistance organisations with funds and equipment.
-However, they gave special preference to ELAS, which they saw as the most reliable partner and a formidable fighting force that would be able to create more problems for the Axis than other resistance movements.
 As the end of the war approached, the British Foreign Office, fearing a possible Communist upsurge, observed with displeasure the transformation of ELAS into a large-scale conventional army more and more out of Allied control.
 After the September 8, 1943, Armistice with Italy, ELAS seized control of Italian garrison weapons in the country.
 In response, the Western Allies began to favor rival anti-Communist resistance groups.
-They provided them with ammunition, supplies and logistical support as a way of balancing ELAS's increasing influence.
+They provided them with ammunition, supplies, and logistical support as a way of balancing ELAS's increasing influence.
 In time, the flow of weapons and funds to ELAS stopped altogether, and rival EDES received the bulk of the Allied support.